Visibility and business intelligence: the key to competitive supply chains in the digital age

 - What are the shipment volumes for each business area or branch office?

 - What are the internal lead times to ready a shipment for dispatch?

 - What’s the performance of my carriers for transport times, erroneous deliveries, and delays?

 BI reports enable their users to take action.
 Like allocating warehouse staff levels according to daily delivery volumes, shifting goods from distribution centres to enable shorter, last-mile deliveries, or negotiating new rates with service providers.
 And importantly, visibility tools and BI reports also enable businesses to monitor their own, internal processes, such as the different steps in their production process or the processing times of their shipping, customs, or warehouse teams.

 In our digital age and with continuously increasing customer expectations, the pressure on supply chain management is high.
 According to a 2017 trend analysis by Capgemini Consulting, “supply chain management needs to stay innovative, flexible, proactive, and transparent to be able to keep up with the technological progress.”
 The report also emphasises that the willingness to adopt new trends and the required technological capabilities forms a basic requirement for competitive supply chains.
 Needless to say, increased visibility is an integral part of this.

-Darren Travers is a Senior Account Manager at AEB, responsible for key accounts in the domestic and international markets.
+Darren Travers is a Strategic Accounts Director at AEB, responsible for key accounts in the domestic and international markets.